 Since 36.5 began, Sunde has experimented with a variety of ways of documenting the process.
-Tangential events have grown out of the primary work, such as a screening with a public engagement event (36.5 at Oerol), a video based on the movement phrase for the human clock (36.5 / Bodies and Bodies of Water), a site-specific movement piece through Zuccotti Park (36.5 / Mannahatta).
+Tangential events have grown out of the primary work, such as a screening with a public engagement event (36.5 at Oerol), a video based on the movement phrase for the human clock (36.5 / Bodies and Bodies of Water on a Moving Planet), a site-specific movement piece through Zuccotti Park (36.5 / Mannahatta – Streams Beneath Concrete).
 36.5 in gray/blue is a tangential digital text work that details the thoughts Sunde was having while in the water during 36.5 / San Francisco Bay (2014); From 2014-15, she documented her process with this blog.

 PROCESS TO BUILD THE WORK IN NYC:

-@kintothecove is an evolving collaboration between Sarah Cameron Sunde and Audrey Dimola (Director of Public Programs at Socrates Sculpture Park), and many people who live near the Cove where 36.5 / New York Estuary will take place.
+@kintothecove is an evolving collaboration between Sarah Cameron Sunde, Audrey Dimola (former Director of Public Programs at Socrates Sculpture Park), and many people who live near the Cove where 36.5 / New York Estuary will take place.
 It is both part of the greater 36.5 series and a project in its own right.